HeikoBecker/Lassie/DOCUMENTATION.md

-Calling `SimpleLexiconFn` on `(type thmlist->tactic)` captures all instances of `asm_rewrite_tac` (and other functions of the same type) into a category of choice—hopefully one with a meaningful name like `$thmlist->tactic`.
+Calling `SimpleLexiconFn` on `(type thmlist->tactic)` captures all instances of `asm_rewrite_tac` (and other functions of the same type) into a category of choice—the current practice is just to call it `$thmlist->tactic`.
 Note that internally, those types have their whitespaces removed and parentheses turned into square brackets so type